WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-strengths/index.md

 TODO: Figure: modules/types/functions v.s. macro

-These properties not only offer the programmers yet another option for code reuse but also enable them to encapsulate programming concepts that may involve compile-time checking, control flow manipulations and adding behaviors to types without inheritance or other runtime techniques.
+These properties offer programmers not only another option for code reuse but also the ability to encapsulate programming concepts that involve compile-time checking, control flow manipulations, and adding behaviors to types without relying on inheritance or other runtime techniques.
 These properties have never been implemented in Swift before.
 Without a doubt, they are the unique strengths of Swift Macro.